cycle/docs/relation/belongs-to.md

 ---         | ---    | ----
 load        | lazy/eager | Relation load approach (default `lazy`)
-cascade     | bool   | Automatically save related data with source entity, defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `true` innerKey    | string | Inner key in source entity, defaults to `{relationName}_{outerKey}` outerKey    | string | Outer key in the related entity, by default primary key fkCreate    | bool   | Set to true to automatically create FK on innerKey, defauls to `true`
+cascade     | bool   | Automatically save related data with source entity, defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in source entity, defaults to `{relationName}_{outerKey}` outerKey    | string | Outer key in the related entity, by default primary key fkCreate    | bool   | Set to true to automatically create FK on innerKey, defauls to `true`